 When applying for residency in Croatia, you must show that you have enough money to support yourself.
-This is required in most cases when applying for temporary or permanent residency as a third-country/non-EU national, a volunteer, etc.
+This is required in most cases when applying for temporary or permanent residency, regardless of your nationality.

 In this post, we cover:

 - How the amount of financial means is calculated

 - How much money you need to have

 - How to prove financial means